1.4.11 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 Pension

-The company has implemented pension scheme through NBCC Employees Defined Contribution Superannuation Pension trust under IDA pattern for those employees who have completed 15 years of service in the CPSE and on the regular rolls of the company as on November 26, 2008.
+The company had implemented pension scheme through NBCC Employees Defined Contribution Superannuation (NBCC EDCS) Pension trust for employee under Industrial Dearness Allowance (IDA) Pay pattern for those employees who have completed 15 years of service in the CPSE and on the regular rolls of the company as on November 26, 2008.
 The scheme is managed by a separate Trust formed in the year 2012-13 for the purpose.

 Company has migrated from Existing NBCC EDCS Pension Scheme to NPS scheme w.e.f.
-01st Dec'2021 wherein minimum qualifying service of 15 years is no longer required in accordance with the guidelines of Pay Revision of Board level and below Board level Executives and Non-Unionised Supervisors of Central Public Sector Enterprises (CPSEs) w.e.f.
+December 01,2021 wherein minimum qualifying service of 15 years is no longer required in accordance with the guidelines of Pay Revision of Board level and below Board level Executives and Non-Unionised Supervisors of Central Public Sector Enterprises (CPSEs) w.e.f.
 01.01.2017.
-The NPS scheme is applicable to all employees except those were superannuated on or before 31st March' 2022.
-Company is contributing 7.00% of the salary (Basic Pay D.A.) and the NPS is adopted as a defined contribution pension scheme.
-The contribution for pension amounting to ' 884.65 lakh {Previous Year ' 875.65 lakh} has been paid during the year 2023-24.
+The NPS scheme is applicable to all employees except those were superannuated on or before March 31, 2022.
+The Company continued to contribute 7.00% of the Salary (Basic plus Dearness Allowance) of the regular employees till September 30, 2024.

 Long Service Awards

-The Company has introduced a Scheme of Long Service Awards during the Financial Year 2016-17 covering all the Employees below Board Level who are on the regular roll as on September 3, 2016 onwards and completed (i) 25 Years of Service or more (ii) 30 Years of Service or more (iii) 35 Years of Service or more & (iv) 40 Years of Service or more.
-The company has recognised a liability of ' 201.31 lakh {Previous Year ' 191.38 lakh} during the Financial Year 2023-24 on the basis of Actuarial Valuation.
+The Company has a Scheme of Long Service Awards, introduced from Financial Year 2016-17 covering all the below Board Level regular employees of the Company, who were on the roll of the Company as on September 3, 2016 onwards and completed (i) 25 Years of Service or more (ii) 30 Years of Service or more (iii) 35 Years of Service or more & (iv) 40 Years of Service or more.
+From March 31,2025, the Company restructured the scheme to include additional slabs for 36, 37, 38, and 39 years of service, in addition to the existing categories.
+The company has recognised a liability of H 457.05 lakh {Previous Year H 201.31 lakh} as at March 31 ,2025 on the basis of Actuarial Valuation.

 Financial Assets and Financial Liabilities measured at fair value in the Balance Sheet are grouped into three Levels of a fair value hierarchy.
 The three Levels are defined based on the observability of significant inputs to the measurement as follows: